• Recipes

 • 1 cup tomato passata

-• 2 tablespoon vegetable mix for soups dried
+• 2 teaspoon vegetable mix for soups dried

 • 1 teaspoon sea salt kosher